 The hide-a-bed sofa functions much the same as a regular residential hide-a-bed sofa.
-To make the hide-a-bed sofa into a bed, remove the seat cushions and pull the sofa back towards you firmly and gently.
-Activate (or deflate) the air mattress (if so equipped) using the supplied furniture manufacturer's instructions.
+To make the hide-a-bed sofa into a bed, lift up and out on the front edge of the sofa seat, uncovering the legs.
+Fully extend the legs on both sides.
+Pull the sofa forward and place the legs flat on the floor.
+Pull the sofa back forward, and lay flat.
 To convert the hide-a-bed back into the upright sofa position, reverse the process.
-See Page 160.